"Breast augmentation is about putting the right volume and shape in the perfect spot."

 To make the most of your breast augmentation consultation:

-What is inside the breast implants affects the way the implant looks and feels1.
-There are three types of material that implants are filled with: saline, standard silicone, and highly cohesive silicone.
-All are contained within resilient silicone sheeting.
+What is inside the breast implants affects the way the implant looks and feels.2 There are three types of material that implants are filled with: saline, standard silicone, and highly cohesive silicone.
+All are contained within a resilient silicone shell .
 Saline implants are filled with salt water.
 There is a newer, non-rippling, bolstered implant style called the IDEAL implant.

-The saline implants have some advantages and disadvantages.
-First, the saline can be filled to an exact size, as opposed the incremental size jumps in the silicone.
+Saline breast implants have some advantages and disadvantages.
+First, the saline can be filled to an exact size, as opposed to the incremental size jumps in the pre-filled silicone implants.
 Next, if the saline implant leaks, it simply leaks sterile salt water, similar to an IV rehydration fluid.
-The main disadvantage to saline is its tendency to ripple, which is an issue for patient that have thin chests as the natural breast tissue and fat may not provide much coverage over the implant.
+The main disadvantage to saline is its tendency to ripple, which is an issue for patients that have thin chests, as the natural breast tissue and fat may not provide much coverage over the implant.
 A newer type of saline implant, the Ideal Implant®, has the safety and adjustability of the saline implant and minimizes rippling.
 The Ideal Implant has internal bolsters that provide structure for the saline, and give in a more natural look and feel by preventing the "sloshing" of the saline around the implant.

 It's important to mention shaped implants as well.
 Shaped implants are bigger on the bottom and smaller on top, and were an attempt to make the implant look more like a natural breast.
 The problem with shaped implants is that they are all within textured silicone sheeting, unlike the usual smooth round gel.
 The texture prevented them from rotating and going sideways or upside down, ruining the whole advantage of the shaped implant.
 Some textured implants were found to cause a rare localized cancer called Breast Implant Associated ALCL, which did not emerge until after they had been in place for many years, often more than a decade.
 For that reason, we prefer not to use even shaped implants that are still FDA-approved, as the texture may have negative long term health impact.